 Notes

-• Beef Broth: It may seem counterintuitive to add beef broth, but it adds a nice contrast and depth of flavor with the chicken broth and adds a slightly darker color to the gravy.
+- Beef Broth: It may seem counterintuitive to add beef broth, but it adds a nice contrast and depth of flavor to the chicken broth and adds a slightly darker color to the gravy.
 All chicken broth can be used if preferred!

-• Bouillon: I add 1/2 bouillon cube for depth of flavor in this gravy.
-I use Better Than Bouillon for that, and use it to make the broth as well.
+- Bouillon: I add 1/2 a bouillon cube for depth of flavor in this gravy.
+I use Better Than Bouillon for that and use it to make the broth as well.
 It takes very little space and makes it easy to measure out customized amounts of broth.

 Storage